razonyang/hb-site/content/docs/configuration/structure/index.en.md

 This article will try to briefly introduce Hugo's configuration structure so that you can better understand the configuration in the documentation, even if you are new to Hugo.

-Hugo supports both single configuration file and configuration directory, but before that, let's understand the formats and names of the configuration.

 <!--more-->

 ## Configuration Formats